achrafaourik/Churn-Prediction/README.md

 ### Clustering of KKBox's clients

-After following several methodologies to select the appropriate number of clusters for the KMeans algorithm in this <a href="./clustering_notebook">notebook</a>, I have found that choosing n_clusters=5 is the best for this use case's dataset.
+After following several approaches to select the appropriate number of clusters for the KMeans algorithm in this <a href="./clustering_notebook">notebook</a>, I have found that choosing n_clusters=5 is the best for this use case's dataset.